CntoDev/monitoring-scripts/README.md

 ## Planned scripts

- - `cnto-monitor`: forwards the status of several services to a Cachet instance.
+ - `cnto-check-runner`: forwards the status of several services to a Cachet instance.